sunnylalwani41/Online_Sweet_Store_Rest_API/README.md

 Administrator can **Add, Update, View, Delete** **Products**  from the **Database**.

 ## About
 This project is a team project of 5 members, This is an online sweet ordering Rest API that sells sweet to customer online.
-We built this Rest API project Within 5 days and this is our project during **the Masai curriculum (Construct Week)**
+We built this Rest API project Within 5 days and this is our project during **the Masai curriculum (Construct Week)** in unit- SB201 [Demo Video](https://drive.google.com/file/d/1mRO8TqCNOjjizl28NQfV4pLC7l2pLIhw/view?usp=sharing)

 ## Feature
 - Administrator